Learn Amazon

 • Businesses that use AWS include aerospace, agriculture, automotive, energy, manufacturing, life sciences, and travel industries.

-Solutions Architects working in a cloud computing environment focusing on design applications and systems related to AWS can earn an average annual salary of around $132,000 in the United States.
-Full Stack Developers working on both ends of a website can earn as much as $102,000.
-Cloud Practitioners can earn about $132,000 supervising the design and operation of applications within the AWS framework.
+Solutions architects working in a cloud computing environment focusing on application and system design can earn an average annual salary of around $132,000 in the United States.
+Full stack developers working on both ends of a website can earn as much as $102,000.
+Cloud practitioners can earn about $132,000 supervising the design and operation of applications within the AWS framework.

 AWS facilitates cloud computing for clients at various levels, including startups, established businesses, educational institutions, and government agencies.
 AWS skills are vital for many computer-related careers.